bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 It's important to check the output messages to see if the install was successful, and if not, to find important "Error:..." keywords to use for troubleshooting.
 Sometimes R will ask you different things during install:

  - If R asks you to use a "personal library", say yes.
-This just means it can't store the package files in your system folder due to system permissions, so it will store it somewhere else (typically in your user directory).
+This just means it can't store the package files in your system directory due to system permissions, so it will store it somewhere else (typically in your user directory).
  - If R asks you to install "from source", try no first; if that fails, retry with yes.
 This just means if you want R to prioritize using precompiled executable files when installing, which is generally much faster.
  - If R asks you to update existing packages before installing a new package, this is entirely up to you.
 I like to update my packages regularly, but there's usually no harm if you don't want update immediately.
    - If you try to update packages that are currently loaded, R may ask you to first "restart R", which is usually a good idea.